topteulen/Addition-to-timely-beliefs/README.md

 # Addition-to-timely-beliefs
-this repository will feature an addition to the timely beliefs forecasting package. this is the devlop branch!
+This repository will feature an addition to the timely beliefs forecasting package.
-This is nienke
+This is the develop branch for generating and adding new forecasts.